 - Cupid’s Strawberry Shake >

 - Chocolate Cherry Cheesecake Bites >

 Show yourself a little love this Valentine’s Day!
 After all, you are the person that has gotten yourself this far in your weight loss journey.
 Check out our five tips for celebrating Valentine’s Day the healthy way! >

 Here at The Leaf Weight Loss Blog, berries are one of our favorite SmartCarbs.
 They’re sweet, packed with fiber and typically lower in sugar than most other fruits.
 They’re also versatile and absolutely delicious in meals, snacks and desserts!
 That’s why we feature them in so many of our Flex meal recipes.
 Try out these 10 Tasty Blueberry Recipes and learn more about the superfood powers of berries at the link below:

-Looking for more berrylicious sweets that are also diet-friendly?
+Looking for more berrylicious sweets that are also weight loss-friendly?
 Nutrisystem is here to help!
-Our A La Carte menu is jam-packed with healthy options, such as our decadent Strawberry Shortcake Cupcake, moist Blueberry Muffin, chewy Oatmeal Cranberry Bites and protein-packed Strawberry Yogurt Flavored Bar.
-Click here to fill your kitchen with nutritious meals and snacks >
+Our menu is jam-packed with healthy options, such as our decadent Strawberry Shortcake Cupcake and Blueberry Muffin.
+Click here to explore our menu and stock up! >

 Lose weight and get healthy with delicious food delivered directly to your door!
 Learn more about Nutrisystem meal plans >

 Calories per Serving: 189